-- Preheat oven to 180C.
+- Preheat oven to 180C (350F or gas mark 4).
 Line a baking tray with aluminium foil and set aside.

 - Bring a medium-sized pot of salted water to a boil.
 Once boiling, turn the heat down to low and place the mussels into the pot for about 2-3 minutes or until their shells open up.
 Remove from the pot and rinse under cold water to stop the cooking process.
 Break one side of the shell open and place the mussel onto the prepared baking tray.